 This is an event designed for walkers.
-We welcome all walkers, including, but not limited to, ordinary walkers, fitness walkers, power walkers, nordic walkers, race walkers, hikers and even walk/runners.
+We welcome all walkers, including, but not limited to, ordinary walkers, fitness walkers, power walkers, nordic walkers, race walkers, hikers, walk/runners, wheelers and riders

 Style of Walking

 Walking means that at least one foot appears to be touching the ground at all times.
 Strolling, hiking, fitness walking, power walking and ordinary walking all follow this rule, as does Nordic walking and race walking.